wp-insider/simple-membership/simple-membership/readme.txt

 - PHP 8.2 compatibility related improvements.
 - New two filter hooks added to the mini/compact login shortcode.
 - The custom messages addon can now be used to customize the output of the mini/compact login shortcode's output.
+- Added a new action hook "swpm_login_failed".
+This is equivalent to the "wp_login_failed" action hook.

 = 4.4.9 =
 - Minor update to the German language file.